 That said, once you withdraw funds during retirement, members must pay income tax on the entire withdrawal.

-Service members can alternatively contribute to a Roth version of the TSP, which reverses the tax exemption.
-You pay taxes on the income now but pay nothing on withdrawals in retirement.
+Members of the military can alternatively contribute to a Roth version of the TSP, which reverses the tax exemption.
+You pay taxes on the income now but pay nothing on withdrawals from the Roth TSP in retirement.

 Service members can also take advantage of generous matching contributions from the military.